 region in the northeast of Lassen Volcanic National Park contains some of the best volcanic features in the area, but is visited by comparatively few people, since both locations are reached only by unpaved roads, starting some distance away from the main route through the park (Hwy 89), and both need a certain amount of hiking to view the geological features.
 Within 2 miles of the Butte Lake trailhead are four fascinating sites - the lake itself, a deep blue expanse bordered by black lava blocks, the

 , this latter being undulating, red and black hills of volcanic ash.
-The highlight is probably Cinder Cone, a symmetric, unvegetated peak of grey-black cinders, with a crater in the middle, the top of which affords great views over the entire park and beyond.
+The highlight is probably Cinder Cone, a symmetric, almost completely unvegetated peak of grey-black cinders, with a crater in the middle, the top of which affords great views over the entire park and beyond.
 Besides these nearby attractions, several longer paths lead to many places in the eastern park backcountry, and in the Caribou Wilderness further east.
 Butte Lake also has a good (maintained) NPS campground and is close to free camping places in the Lassen National Forest a few miles north.

 LocationMap of Lassen Volcanic National Park